Personality clashes, lackluster performance, insubordination, aggressive behavior – good reasons to fire an employee? Maybe…or maybe not!

 3. Document the details of each counseling session to protect yourself and minimize the risks of a wrongful discharge claim if termination becomes necessary.

-If job performance continues to be problematic, issue a written warning reiterating expectations, objectives, and the consequences for unacceptable behavior.
+If job performance continues to be problematic, issue a written warning reiterating expectations, objectives, and unacceptable behavior consequences.
 Place a copy in the employee’s file.

 5. If the situation is still unresolved, your only option may be termination.
 Be sure it is appropriate and in line with past disciplinary measures.
 Eliminate any possibility of your employee filing legal action against you.
 Obtain written approval from your own manager and make sure you have an airtight case.